?> Skip to content

 Social Services will have to file evidence in support of the case.
 They will have to set out what harm they consider the child has suffered or is at risk of suffering.
 You get an opportunity to respond to that.

-If you are a parent or person with parental responsibility, then you will be entitled to free Legal Aid to be represented in the Court proceedings.
+If you are a parent involved in care proceedings or person with parental responsibility, then you will be entitled to free Legal Aid to be represented in the Court proceedings.
 It is important that you see a lawyer as soon as possible for advice about any Court proceedings.

 Emergency Protection Order